+SUMC achieved their 2021 alternative mode share milestone target of 33% for employee trips early and every year between 2013 and 2019.
+The alternative mode share rate was 38.1% in FY 2018 and 33.8% in FY 2019.
+The SUMC Parties maintained all TDM requirements in FY 2020 until Santa Clara County issued COVID-19 pandemic shelter-in-place orders in March 2020.
 On March 27, 2020, the City conditionally approved a one-year delay in the submittal of two reports; the FY 2020 Alternative Mode Share Report and Mitigation Measure TR 2.3 Enhanced Stanford University Transportation Demand Management Program (TDM) report.
-Conditional approval of this delay is consistent with the procedures in Section 6(p) of the Stanford University Medical Center (SUMC) Development Agreement and no additional environmental review was required.
+Conditional approval of this delay was consistent with the procedures in Section 6(p) of the Stanford University Medical Center (SUMC) Development Agreement and no additional environmental review was required.

 The reasons for the conditional approval included:

-- The SUMC Parties have attained mode share targets in past reporting years; - Stanford collects key performance information for the SUMC Alternative Mode Share Report via a survey regularly administered in the April/May timeframe.
-Staff anticipated the survey responses in April/May 2020 would not reflect normal SUMC staff operations due to the shelter-in-place directives, hospital surge efforts, and other atypical commute and working parameters associated with the COVID-19 pandemic; and
+- 1. The SUMC Parties attained mode share targets in past reporting years. - 2.
+Stanford collects key performance information for the SUMC Alternative Mode Share Report via a survey regularly administered in the April/May timeframe.
+Staff anticipated the survey responses in April/May 2020 would not reflect normal SUMC staff operations due to the shelter-in-place directives, hospital surge efforts, and other atypical commute and working parameters associated with the COVID-19 pandemic.